Tiiickk/project1/README.md

 Feel free to send some comments then I can improve.

-Have fun and hope this can make your life easier instead of doing some random things (lol)
+Have fun and hope this can make your life easier instead of doing some random things (lol).